Distance from the airport is 110 km, 100km from Kuta/Seminyak. the journey time will be between 3 and 3.5 hours.

 If you are coming from Ubud, the distance is 90km, and journey time 2.5 hours.
 You will join the Bedugul / Singaraja road at Mengwi or a few km further north

 We recommend you take your time, traveling here is part of the “north Bali experience”.
 There are so many places to see en-route, we suggest you set off in the early morning and arrive here in the mid-afternoon to catch the sunset with your favourite drink in hand.

 We also receive many guests traveling to and from East Java, most are visiting the Ijen Crater (Blue Fire mountain).
 Entry point in Bali is the port of Gilimanuk, which is only 75km and 75 minutes away from the resort along the north coast road.

 If you are coming from the south follow the signs for Bedugul and Singaraja.
 Depending on your starting point, this road takes you along Sunset Road, then the districts of Kerobokan, Dalung, Abianbase, Kapal and finally the temple town of Mengwi where the road divides.
-From there you have two choices…
+From there you have three choices…

 – Route 1: The High Road – Lakes & Volcanos

-– Route 2: The Low Road –Ricefields&Traditional Bali
+– Route 2: The Low Road – Ricefields & Traditional Bali

 Route 1: The High Road- Lakes & Volcanos